msalemor/app-services-networking/README.md

 - App Service Environment deployed to VNET subnet obtaining a private IP
 - SQL MI deployed to a VNET subnet obtaining a private IP
 - Traffic into the web app can only come from application gateway via the private IP
-- Traffic from the Web App to SQL can only come from app services via the backend subnet
+- Traffic from the Web App to Azure SQL MI can only come from app services via the backend subnet
 - All traffic flows inside the Microsoft backbone and there are no public IPs

 ### References